 319. The purpose of the project is to assist in increasing the pulp and paper output of the Turkish State Paper Enterprise factory at Izmit through modernization and expansion by providing a supplementary ration for workers engaged on heavy manual labour under difficult working conditions.
-This factory employs about 3,250 unskilled workers of whom 1,400 are low-wage workers engaged on the heavy construction work connected with the modernization and expansion of the plant.
+This workers enpaged on the heavy construction work connected with the modernization and expansion of the plant.
 Supplementary food is being provided for these workers and their families.
-These 1,400 workers could not previously afford an adequate diet and were not provided with a balanced meal at the works The funds, previously spent by the management, to cover basic dietary essentials for the daily meal such as bread and meat, are being used to meet the cost of vegetables and other protective foods to be served in the The improved diet which the workers receive is helping to increase their productivity.
+These 1,400 workers could not previously afford canteen.
+The funds, previously spent by the management, to cover basic dietary essentials for the daily meal such as bread and meat, are being used canteen.
+The improved diet which the workers receive is helping to increase their productivity.